AmirAnsarpour/Huawei/README.md

 # Huawei
-This is a practice project of Huawei website design with JavaScript (jQuery)
+This is a practice project of Huawei website design with JavaScript (jQuery). (web-3)